Information for Partners affected by Herpes

 Each individual is different – some people never have a recurrence.
 Others may have recurrences several times a year.
 However, recurrent outbreaks are usually shorter and less severe than the first episode.

 Certain events or situations can trigger recurrences, and you may be able to help your partner avoid or reduce the trigger factors, which may include stress at work or home, fatigue, ill health, loss of sleep, friction due to sexual intercourse, and menstruation in women.

-If your partner has frequent or severe episodes of genital herpes, or if the recurrent outbreaks are causing a lot of anxiety for your partner, then he or she may benefit from suppressive antiviral therapy, such as Valtrex, which can help to prevent or reduce the frequency of recurrences.
-Other types of herpes treatments that can be effective include topical applications such as Dynamiclear.
+If your partner has frequent or severe episodes of genital herpes, or if the recurrent outbreaks are causing a lot of anxiety for your partner, then he or she may benefit from suppressive antiviral therapy, such as Valtrex, or nutritional and herbal supplements, such as Combine Lysine Formula or Licorice root herbal extract, which can help to prevent or reduce the frequency of recurrences.

-What can we do to reduce my chances of getting the infection?
+What can we do to reduce my chances of getting a herpes infection?

 If you take the necessary precautions, the chances of getting the virus from your partner are small.
 Genital herpes does not necessarily mean abstinence from sex or a reduced enjoyment of sex.